epam/miew/CONTRIBUTING.md

 We adhere to the [Semantic Versioning] scheme.
 The major version number changes when the external API changes.
 While there is no external API specified yet it stays at zero for now.

-According to the Continuous Integration principles all the development occurs inside the `master` branch, and we use the `latest` branch _for tagging_ released versions only.
+According to the Continuous Integration principles, all the development occurs inside the `master` branch, and we use the `latest` branch _for tagging_ released versions only.
 We rarely use public feature branches as they [go against CI/CD].